lithnet/access-manager-docs/installation/installing-the-access-manager-agent/installing-the-access-manager-agent-macos.md

 ### OS requirements

 The agent requires OSX 10.14 or later.

-If running on Apple Silicon (M1 chip), Rosetta 2 must be installed.
+Packages are available for both Intel and Arm64 Macs.

 ## Installing the agent